hashgraph/hedera-block-node/server/docs/design/bidi-producer-consumers-streaming.md

 **BlockItem** - The BlockItem is the primary data structure passed between the producer, the `hedera-block-node` and consumers.
 A defined sequence of BlockItems represent a Block when stored on the `hedera-block-node`.

-**Bidirectional Streaming** - Bidirectional streaming is an [HTTP/2 feature](https://datatracker.ietf.org/doc/html/rfc9113#name-streams-and-multiplexing) allowing both a client and a server to emit a continuous stream of frames without waiting for responses.
+**Bidirectional Streaming** - Bidirectional streaming is an [HTTP/2 feature](https://datatracker.ietf.org/doc/html/rfc9113#name-streams-and-multiplexing)
+allowing both a client and a server emit a continuous stream of frames without waiting for responses.
 In this way, gRPC services can be used to efficiently transmit a continuous flow of BlockItem messages while the HTTP/2 connection is open.

 **Producer StreamObserver** - The Producer StreamObserver is a custom implementation of the [gRPC StreamObserver interface](https://github.com/grpc/grpc-java/blob/0ff3f8e4ac4c265e91b4a0379a32cf25a0a2b2f7/stub/src/main/java/io/grpc/stub/StreamObserver.java#L45) used by Helidon.
 It is initialized by the BlockItemStreamService (see Entities section).
-Helidon invokes the Producer
-StreamObserver at runtime when the producer sends a new BlockItem to the `StreamSink` gRPC service.
+Helidon invokes the Producer StreamObserver at runtime when the producer sends a new BlockItem to the `StreamSink` gRPC service.

 **Consumer StreamObserver** - The Consumer StreamObserver is a custom implementation of the [gRPC StreamObserver interface](https://github.com/grpc/grpc-java/blob/0ff3f8e4ac4c265e91b4a0379a32cf25a0a2b2f7/stub/src/main/java/io/grpc/stub/StreamObserver.java#L45) used by Helidon.
 It is initialized by the BlockItemStreamService (see Entities section).
-Helidon invokes the Consumer
-StreamObserver at runtime when the downstream consumer of the `StreamSource` gRPC service sends HTTP/2 responses to sent BlockItems.
+Helidon invokes the Consumer StreamObserver at runtime when the downstream consumer of the `StreamSource` gRPC service sends HTTP/2 responses to sent BlockItems.

 **subscribe** - Consumers calling the `StreamSource` gRPC service must be affiliated or subscribed with a producer to receive a live stream of BlockItems from the `hedera-block-node`.